tinkerborg/search_file_attachments_tikaserver/README.txt

 Requires the ability to run java on your server (for the Apache Tika library) and an installation of the Apache Tika library.

+In your PHP settings (php.ini) the Safe Mode must be disabled and the exec() function should not be disabled.

 INSTALLATION
 ============
 1. Install java on your machine, if not yet done.